-Note: In all cases, we are also consulting on retaining the status quo as an option (that is, there may be no change to these regulations).
+Note: In all cases, we also consulted on retaining the status quo as an option (that is, there may be no change to these regulations).

 Background to proposals

-The proposed changes are one outcome of the National Blue Cod Strategy, a guiding document to manage blue cod in New Zealand released in late 2018.
-Other initiatives outlined in the strategy include:
+The proposed changes were one outcome of the National Blue Cod Strategy, a guiding document to manage blue cod in New Zealand released in late 2018.
+Other initiatives outlined in the strategy included:

 - an integrated education and research programme